Looking for Online Safety & Health Training?

 This self-paced e-learning series provides fundamental knowledge for nurses in clinical practice roles, especially nurse practitioners, who wish to improve their proficiency in the area of occupational health.
 Nurses in a variety of practice settings deal with patients and clients whose health conditions can be attributed to exposures and hazards encountered in workplace settings.
 When these workers seek clinical health services, primary care providers and other clinicians may require additional training or experience to effectively manage these cases and provide the appropriate care.
 This course is complimentary, CNE is available, click HERE to register for this course and find detailed accreditation information.
 Click HERE to view the flyer for this course.

 Green Chemistry and Sustainability

-Explore the principles of green chemistry, an innovative approach for designing safer and more sustainable commercial products and industrial processes.
-Businesses are facing increasing market and regulatory pressures to use less toxic chemicals in their manufacturing processes and products, and there is a need to develop new solutions and more sustainable substitutes.
+Businesses are facing increasing market and regulatory pressures to use less toxic chemicals in their manufacturing processes and products, and are in need of professionals who can provide innovative solutions and more sustainable substitutes.

-You will learn the fundamental principles of green chemistry and evaluate frameworks for incorporating chemical toxicity and human health considerations into product design, material selections, and supply chain decision-making.
+- Frameworks for incorporating chemical toxicity and human health considerations into product design, material selections, and supply chain decision-making

 The team at the Molecular Design Research Network (MoDRN) has developed a series of modules designed for undergraduate science and mixed-major/non-major classrooms to introduce concepts of green chemistry and sustainable chemical design.
 These are called the MoDRN:U Modules.
 The overall goal of these materials is to engage undergraduate students with educational concepts and activities that will aid dissemination of scientific principles relevant to the design of safer, next-generation molecules.
 Use of MoDRN:U Modules is complimentary, click HERE to get started.